-In 1949 Mugabe received a scholarship to the all-black college at Fort Hare in South Africa‘s Cape Province where he met other future African leaders such as Julius Nyerere and Kenneth Kaunda.
-By the time of his graduation in 1951 with a Bachelor’s Degree in History and English, Mugabe had already become fascinated with politics and joined South Africa’s African National Congress (ANC).
+In 1949, Mugabe received a scholarship to the all-black college at Fort Hare in South Africa‘s Cape Province, where he met other future African leaders such as Julius Nyerere and Kenneth Kaunda.
+By the time of his graduation in 1951 with a bachelor’s degree in history and English, Mugabe had already become fascinated with politics and joined South Africa’s African National Congress (ANC).
 Mugabe taught in Northern Rhodesia between 1955 and 1958 and later in Ghana (1958-1960) before returning home to Southern Rhodesia in 1960.

-Mugabe joined the National Democratic Party, an anti-colonial political group that in 1963 was banned when it became the Zimbabwe African People’s Union (ZAPU) under Joshua Nkomo and demanded an end to colonial rule.
+Mugabe joined the National Democratic Party, an anti-colonial political group that was banned in 1963 when it became the Zimbabwe African People’s Union (ZAPU) under Joshua Nkomo and demanded an end to colonial rule.
 Mugabe then joined the rival Zimbabwe African National Union (ZANU) led by Rev. Ndabaningi Sithole which also called for independence and was subsequently banned.

-Finally in February 1980 a cease-fire was negotiated.
+Finally, in February 1980, a cease-fire was negotiated.
 Smith, Mugabe, and Nkomo agreed to a new constitution for a new Republic of Zimbabwe.
-On March 4, 1980 the first all-race election was held in Zimbabwe.
+On March 4, 1980, the first all-race election was held in Zimbabwe.
 Mugabe’s ZANU won 57 of 80 seats in the new parliament with twenty designated “white seats” all going to Ian Smith’s Rhodesian Front Party.

-Although the first decade of Mugabe’s rule led to better nutrition and less poverty among the African majority, by the early 1990s, as his economic policies hurt the general population and increased the potential for political opposition, he increasing turned to repressive measures to control the nation.
+Although the first decade of Mugabe’s rule led to better nutrition and less poverty among the African majority, by the early 1990s, as his economic policies hurt the general population and increased the potential for political opposition, he increasingly turned to repressive measures to control the nation.